 I’ve talked to a number of runners that have found running to be a good substitute for a previous drug addiction.
 Maybe this is just a coincidence but I have a hunch that endurance sports in general, running in particular, tend to attract those strong enough to break the bonds of drug addiction and need something to take it’s place.
 They’ve told me that running has a way of filling the void of highs and lows that are associated with an addiction.
 Most people would consider running a healthy alternative and much less destructive, but the low points after a race can have a significant effect on our mental outlook.

 With the highs that exercise and running can produce, there are also the lows.
-In some cases, very extreme lows can feel like depression or even withdrawal.
+In some cases, very extreme lows can feel like depression.
 Similar chemical signals are involved in both.
 While I’ve not had a drug addiction and can’t speak to exactly what that is like, I have definitely experienced the highs of a successful race.
 I’ve felt the endorphins releasing like flood waters of the Mississippi, as well as the very obvious post race depression that can also accompany those highs.
 Feeling like life has no purpose, and getting out of bed is harder than the 100-miler you just ran.
 Ironically, this post-race depression is rarely from a poor performance or a so-called “bad” race.

 Think about it though, you’ve gone through nine months of the most exhausting and rewarding training in your life, you’ve beaten the odds in the lottery, and you’re ready for anything – even this 100-miler.
 You run the 100-miler in 23 hrs and 54 min, just under the 24 hr cut-off, and you’re elated because you’ve just met your life-long goal.
 Now, enjoy the awards ceremony and pick up that shiny belt buckle because buddy, tomorrow’s Monday and it’s back to work.
 And when you think about it like that, it seems obvious that with such a level of commitment, exertion, and then transitioning back to life, that a person might feel a bit shell-shocked from all the changes in hormone levels.